Why Home Inspections Matter

 4. Consider Alternatives: If the seller is unwilling to make repairs, consider asking for a price reduction or a credit at closing to cover the cost of the repairs.

-5. Consult Your Realtor: Your real estate agent can provide valuable guidance and support during negotiations.
+5. Consult Your Real estate agent: Your real estate agent can provide valuable guidance and support during negotiations.
 They can help you craft a compelling case and navigate the negotiation process effectively.

 Post-Inspection Steps